 Nearly 500 children are cared for by the Good Samaritan Children’s Home and Rehabilitation Centre in Mathare Valley near the Kosovo slum in Nairobi.
 There are 176 children who reside at the home, and 300 children that are fed by the home’s outreach program.
 Unfortunately, cramped space at the home meant that 40 children were sleeping in one room.
 The IKM Foundation helped to solve this problem by funding the tiling and plastering of five new rooms that now serve as dormitories.
 The children now enjoy less congested lodgings.
 The visiting IKM staff also contributed food and toiletries.

 The Little Sisters of the Poor (Nyumbaya Wazee) cares for 65 elderly persons in Nairobi, Kenya.
 IKM provided assistance to the home through the purchase and installation of new solar panels.
 IKM employees further assisted with cash donations and time spent caring for the elderly.
 The handover ceremony was well-received by everyone at the home, and for IKM it was rewarding to see how the firm could positively impact the lives of those in need.

-Brandon Bundi was only eight months old when a group of thugs stormed into his grandmother’s home, stole money and mutilated Brandon.
-The screams of his mother and grandmother attracted the attention of neighbors and Brandon was rushed to hospital only to be abandoned by his mother.
+Brandon was only eight months old when a group of thugs stormed into his grandmother’s home, stole money and mutilated Brandon.
+The screams of his mother and grandmother attracted the attention of neighbors and he was rushed to hospital only to be abandoned by his mother.
 His grandmother has since loved, supported and encouraged him through the difficult journey he has faced, including being stigmatized in school.
-After being made aware of Brandon’s plight through news channels, the IKM Foundation stepped in and assisted Brandon with advanced medical treatment.
+After being made aware of Brandon's plight through news channels, the IKM Foundation stepped in and assisted him with advanced medical treatment.
 IKM is pleased to report that Brandon’s surgeries were successful and he is excelling in his studies.
 IKM Foundation continues to support Brandon by paying for his school fees.